kodykoester/VBT_Device/README.md

 ## What is this?

-A Velocity-based training (VBT) device is a piece of equipment designed to measure the velocity of movement during resistance training exercises.
-In other words, we are measuring 'intensity' of an exercise by how fast the athlete moves the barbell or weight.
+<p> Velocity-based training (VBT) device is a piece of equipment designed to measure the velocity of movement during resistance training exercises.
+In other words, we are measuring 'intensity' of an exercise by how fast the athlete moves the barbell or weight.<p>

 ## Why do I need one?